 We collect and process information so we are able to:

 When you use medCrowd, we collect limited, anonymous data.
 Our servers will record your browser and operating environment, date and time, the page you accessed, and any referring page.
 We use this information to generate statistics, analyse navigational patterns and measure activity so we can improve medCrowd.

-Limited personal information (name, photo, country, role, specialism(s) & career grade) is available to all medCrowd members as your profile.
+Limited personal information (name, photo, country, role, specialism(s), organisation & career grade) is available to all medCrowd members as your profile.

 If you choose to apply to join a team or participate in a paid conversation, we will ask for additional information which will be disclosed to the owners of those resources to allow them to make an informed decision whether to accept or reject your application and to manage your membership of those resources including, for example, making payments to you.

 If you connect a third party application to medCrowd (for example, using 'Login with medCrowd' on a third party application), we will disclose limited information to them so they can provide you with the services that you have requested.
 We'll make it clear what information will be disclosed and ask for your consent before doing so.
 You can revoke that consent at any time by removing the application using the tools provided within medCrowd.

 We may use third parties to perform functions such as hosting or payment processing on our behalf.
 Such third parties may be provided with access to your information if needed to perform their specific functions, but they may not the information for any other purpose.
 These third parties will be EU entities that must comply with the GDPR or US entities who are registered with the Privacy Shield framework.